lizzybrooks/code-based-art/week1/readme.md

 ## Week 1: Drawing in Processing

 1. What is code-based art and why are we interested in it?
-Lizzy + Blanca both introduce the topic and talk about our own interest as well as artists/artworks that we find inspiring (see artist lists below).
-(30 mins)
+Lizzy introduces herself and the class: What are we going to cover?
+How will it work?
+Why is this interesting?
+Blanca introduces herself and the subject of creative coding: Why code?
+(10 minutes)
 2. Go around the room and students introduce themselves.
 (10 mins)
+3. Lizzy shows the course structure on Github, encourages students to sign up, talks about practical info for the course materials.
+(15 mins)
+4. Blanca shows inspiring artists, talks about conceptual art in the digital space.
+(15 mins)
-3. A short break (10 mins)
+5. Ten minute break (10 mins)
-4. Introduction to the Processing software ([tutorial](https://www.raspberrypi.org/learning/introduction-to-processing/worksheet/) and experiments) (30 minutes)
+6. Introduction to the Processing software ([tutorial](https://www.raspberrypi.org/learning/introduction-to-processing/worksheet/) and experiments) (30 minutes)
-5. Project 1: draw a self-portrait or series of self portraits (60 minutes).
+7. Project 1: draw a self-portrait or series of self portraits (60 minutes).
  CHALLENGE: add incremental movement to your portrait.
  CHALLENGE: draw a self-portrait that is abstract, that describes the self in a way that's not representational.
- 6. Share work and discuss (30 minutes)
+8. Share work and discuss (30 minutes)
- 7. Encourage students to upload projects to Github repository (show how that works).(5 minutes)

  ## Artists